IBM/FoodTrackerBackend/README.md

 ## Next Steps
 From this completed Foodtracker, the following tasks can be completed to update your application.

-### Adding a Database to FoodTracker Server with Swift-Kuery
+### Add a Website Frontend using the Stencil Template Engine
-The current implementation of the Kitura FoodServer is storing the meals in a local dictionary on the server.
-This meals that if the server is restated all the saved data will be lost.
-These following tutorial demonstrates how to add a PostgreSQL database to the FoodTracker server using [Swift-Kuery](https://github.com/IBM-Swift/Swift-Kuery) and [Swift-Kuery-PostgreSQL](https://github.com/IBM-Swift/Swift-Kuery-PostgreSQL) to [add data persistence to the server](AddDatabase.md).
+The current implementation of the Kitura FoodServer returns a JSON array of the meals.
+To create a website, you would want to use html to structure the page.
+The following contains steps to embed the meal data into html and [add a Website Frontend using the Stencil Template Engine](StencilFrontend.md)

 ### Add Support for Retrieving and Deleting Meals from the FoodServer
 The current implementation of the Kitura FoodServer has support for retrieving all of the stored Meals using a `GET` request on `/meals`, but the FoodTracker app is currently only saving the Meals to the FoodServer.
 The following contains the steps to add [Retrieving and Deleting Meals from the FoodServer](RetrievingAndDeleting.md)